sandialabs/halucinator/doc/tutorial/2_run_uart_example.md

             is used to lookup the address where the breakpoint should be set in the symbols provided by the address config file.

-HALucinator only instantiates each call once, even if multiple intercepts specify the same class.
+HALucinator only instantiates each class once, even if multiple intercepts specify the same class.
 There are also a number of optional fields that can be specified on each intercept described in the main HALucinator README.